23W-INCO/visualization-Maja03/README.md

-# Psychological Health Analysis Dashboard

-This dashboard offers a comprehensive analysis of psychological health data obtained from a university survey.
-It provides insights into the prevalence of depression, anxiety, and panic attacks among students, along with the effectiveness of various treatments across these conditions.

-## User Group
+## Key User Group
-- **Medical Personnel:** Seeking insights into the prevalence and co-occurrence of psychological conditions.
-- **Researchers:** Analyzing data for studies related to mental health trends among university students.
-- **Data Analysts:** Extracting valuable information for further research or policy recommendations.
+- **Psychologists and Mental Health Professionals:** Specifically, professionals engaged in university mental health services or conducting research on student psychological well-being.

-## Objectives
+## User Objectives
-- **Understanding Co-Occurrence:** Visualizing the overlaps between depression, anxiety, and panic attacks using a Venn diagram for a clearer understanding.
+- **Understanding Psychological Trends:** Users aim to comprehend the prevalence and correlations among depression, anxiety, and panic attacks within university students.
-- **Treatment Analysis:** Assessing the efficacy of treatments by type across different conditions using bar charts.
+- **Treatment Efficacy Assessment:** Evaluating the effectiveness of various treatments in mitigating these psychological conditions among students.

+## Visualization Efficiency
+- **Venn Diagram:** This visual representation aids in highlighting overlaps and intersections between psychological conditions.
+It enables a quick comprehension of co-occurrences among depression, anxiety, and panic attacks, facilitating a better grasp of their relationships.
+- **Bar Charts:** Effectively showcase treatment effectiveness, allowing users to compare the number of treated and untreated cases across different conditions.

-## Features
+## Additional Application Features
-- **Venn Diagram:** Illustrates the intersection of conditions, aiding in understanding their co-occurrence.
-- **Bar Charts:** Displays counts of individuals with various conditions based on gender and treatment type for quick comparisons.
-- **Interactive Elements:** Filters for age groups, academic years, or other relevant factors to offer deeper analysis options.
-- **Usability:** An intuitive interface allowing users to navigate through the data with ease.

-## Building and Running the Dashboard
-To run the dashboard locally:

-1. Clone the repository.
-2. Install necessary dependencies.
-3. Launch the application.
-4. Access the dashboard via a web browser.

-## Guidelines
-- **Focus on User Specificity:** Tailor features for the specific needs of medical personnel, researchers, or analysts.
-- **Optimize User Interface:** Ensure a user-friendly experience with intuitive navigation and interaction.
-- **Iterative Development:** Continuously improve features based on user feedback.
-- **Simplicity in Deployment:** Use standard tools and straightforward deployment methods for easy setup.

----

-Your feedback and contributions to enhance this dashboard are highly appreciated!
+- **Filtering Capabilities:** The dashboard includes filters for age, academic year, or other demographic factors.
+These features enable users to narrow down data analysis based on specific parameters, providing more targeted insights.
+- **Interactive Elements:** Interactive functionalities enhance user engagement, allowing seamless exploration of data subsets or specific conditions.
+Users can dynamically modify visualizations to cater to their analysis needs.